-Dr. Brian Steg, Dr. Derek Luney, Dr. Luke Byrnes, Dr. James Ritter, Dr. Jeff Neal, Dr. Patrick Whalen, Lisa Michel PA-C, Sara Paul, DNP, FNP and Whitney Patterson, NP and Cory Wiles, PA-C come to you with a combined 110+ years of experience.
+Dr. Brian Steg, Dr. Derek Luney, Dr. Luke Byrnes, Dr. James Ritter, Dr. Jeff Neal, Dr. Patrick Whalen, Lisa Michel PA-C, Sara Paul, DNP, FNP, Whitney Patterson, NP and Cory Wiles, PA-C come to you with a combined 110+ years of experience.
 The top priority of our providers is to give each patient the highest quality of care available.
 We provide general cardiology, peripheral interventions, pacemaker implantation and interventional cardiology.
 Remember, your cardiology team is your first line of defense in guarding your most valuable possession of all: your HEART!

 • Pulse Oximetry